3D Art and Sculptural Art Documentation

 FAQs

-My work has reflective (glass, mirrors, metal, etc) surfaces.
+My work has reflective surfaces (glass, mirrors, metal, etc).
 Is this a problem for you?

 Generally not an issue!
 Photographing reflective and refractive material is a specialty for us.
 These materials do take additional considerations, often require specialized setups and demand more time both during the photography session and post process editing.
 Please be sure to specify these materials exist within the work when contacting us.